AhmedMa7rous/Employees-Registration/README.md

 This project build to help in record Employees information for a company or a business using C programming language. this project has a useful function to make it easy to add Employee info

+# Don't forget to star 🌟 this work if like it :v: ✌️.

 ## Main Menu:
 ![image](https://user-images.githubusercontent.com/33738409/147841976-7da0dc8f-b1e9-4cc4-9c0b-43e39db55dec.png)